The root master of all the Tibetan Buddhist lineage is the teaching of Buddha.

-The root master of all the Tibetan Buddhist lineage is the teaching of Buddha.
-Buddha was the prince of Skaya Clan. his teaching is rooted in an observation: Despite all the effort to find Happiness and avoid suffering.
-Life is full of suffering and dissatisfaction.
-He recognized the cause of all suffering as the dissonant mental state- envy, pride, delusion, and attachment.
-He learns it is possible to free oneself permanently from such suffering through rigorous and well-structured training of ethics, Meditation and insight, which lead to the profound understanding of the way of things really are that is enlightenment.
+Buddha was the prince of the Skaya Clan.
+His teaching is root in an observation: Despite all the effort to find Happiness and avoid suffering.
+Life is full of despair and dissatisfaction.
+He recognize the cause of all suffering as the dissonant mental state- envy, pride, delusion, and attachment.
+He learns it is possible to free oneself permanently from such suffering through rigorous and well-structured training in ethics, meditation, and insight, which lead to the profound understanding of the way things are, enlightenment.

 Tibetan Buddhism